RahulKandula-Ref/apachehttpclient4.x/README.md

-# How to use apache http client libraries with Java 11
+# Apache http client with Java 11

-Contains guide to invoke get and post requests from Java code.
+Reference to make get and post requests from Java code.